WayneJz/goutils/README.md

 ## jsonutil

+- **JSONTime** a common time format, fully compatible with JSON and GORM

 - **Traverse** recursively traverse json object and generate path

 - **TraverseBytes** is like Traverse but more efficient if use bytes